BlwAvg/ConMan/README.md

 # ConMan
 This is a Connection Manager (ConMan).
-The purpose is to provide a UI for managing revese shells.
+The purpose is to provide a UI for managing revese shells on Ubuntu.
 I will sometimes setup remote shells family memebers machines to connect back to a remote host.
 I can connect from my machine and jump to this host to do what ever I need to do to fix my family members computer.

 ## ****DISCLAIMER****
 I dont code and have no idea what I am doing.
 I am not responsible for anything you do with this code or whatever this code does to you, or anything you own.